top of page

 Q: What is the difference between a ported pistol and a compensator?

 A: A ported pistol works by machining holes or ports in the barrel of the pistol.
 These ports vent the gasses early that are pushing the bullet down the bore of the barrel.
 This does a few things.
 First, the main reason ports are used is to reduce the energy used to cycle the slide.
 Think of it as using a 3” barrel on a 5” full mass slide or lowering the powder charge of your ammunition.
-As soon as the bullet passes the ports some of the gasses behind it are vented to atmosphere reducing the energy driving the slide rearward and the velocity of the slide.
-This can be observed in the ejection pattern of the pistol looking lazier than a non ported pistol.
+As soon as the bullet passes the ports, some of the gasses behind it are vented to atmosphere reducing the energy driving the slide rearward and the velocity of the slide. in extreme cases this can be observed in the ejection pattern of the pistol looking lazier than a non ported pistol counterpart.
 A slower moving slide with less energy will not transfer the same amount of force on the shooters wrist, therefore reducing muzzle flip and felt recoil (as long as proper shooting techniques are employed).

-This picture captures the gasses as they are pushing forward on the compensator and ultimately the barrel.
+This picture captures the gasses as they are pushing forward and upwards on the compensator and ultimately the barrel/slide.

 Q: Do I need to change my recoil spring when running a compensator?

 A: Most likely yes.
 That is if your compensator is actually doing anything significant.
 On a Browning type action pistol like Glock’s, M&P’s, and many other modern pistols, the slide movement to the rear (against the recoil spring) unlocks the barrel to cycle and pick up the next round from the magazine.
 A well designed compensator will generate enough forward force to make it difficult for the slide to unlock the barrel as it moves to the rear.
 This is the reason why you would most likely need to lower the weight of the recoil spring on your pistol when you run a compensator.
 The recoil spring must be matched with the weight of the slide and the forces it encounters during cycling to achieve reliability.
 Here is the point.
-If the compensator on your pistol runs with any ammunition without any changes to the factory recoil mechanisms, then it isn’t doing much of anything for you to minimize muzzle flip and felt recoil.
-You pretty much have a fancy thread protector.
-Of course when changing anything about how the gun behaves you should thoroughly vet its performance before ever considering it to defend your life or the lives of others with it.
+If the compensator on your pistol runs with any ammunition without any changes to the factory recoil spring, then it probably isn’t doing much for you to minimize muzzle flip and felt recoil.
+You basically just have a fancy barrel decoration.
+With an effective compensator you will most likely need to test a few reduced spring rates to find one that cycles and feeds reliably while also not beating the gun to death.
+Of course when changing anything about how the gun works and behaves you should thoroughly vet its performance before ever considering it to defend your life or the lives of others with it.
 A compensated gun with a properly tuned recoil system can absolutely be reliable enough to carry and use for self-defense.

 Our Nameless Arms Kaminari Compensator for the M&P 9mm pistol.